nawafak74/my-first-blog/README.md

 1-You need to install the latest version of python and Django.

-2-make sure you are in the plantsforu directory .
+2-make sure you are in the plantsforu directory either from zip file or git clone https://github.com/nawafak74/my-first-blog.git

 3-Start the virtual machine by running: